This page last updated on December 29, 2022

-The health benefits of kefir and good feeling it promotes make it well worth the effort of keeping a small space in the kitchen dedicated to homemade kefir production is a rewarding race in the long run.
+The health benefits of kefir, and good feeling is worth to make kefir at home!
+Keeping a small space in the kitchen dedicated to homemade kefir production is a rewarding race in the long run.

 What is needed to make homemade kefir in your kitchen?

 - 2 Wide-mouthed glass jars with plastic lid